JD-thecoderK/FunPortfolio/README.md

 # FunPortfolio
-A sample portfolio for fun
+A sample portfolio webpage for fun